ioBrokerTranslator/doc/README.md

-# doc
+# Purpose
-Documentation of the translation process for ioBroker
+This repository contains the documentation of the translation process for ioBroker.

+General information is found in this file, admins need to look [here](./admin.md) as well.